NidukaAkalanka/x-ui-english/README.md

 - Telegram Bot for basic functions and noticifactions
 - Support one-click SSL certificate application and automatic renewal
 - Can be securely migrated from v2-ui
-- Can be securely updated from a previous X-UI (CH/EN) version without lossing outbounds list
+- Can be securely updated from a previous X-UI (CH/EN) version without lossing outbounds
 - For more advanced configuration items, see the panel for details

 # Preview
 ![](media/Web.PNG)
 ![](media/PostInstallation.png)
-# Telegram Bot Preview
+# Telegram Bot Preview (Currently, only for V0.2)
 ![](media/TGBot1.PNG)![](media/TGBot2.PNG)

 # Single Command Install & upgrade